FreeFeed/clio-restore/README.md

 `clio-restore-activities` restores comments and likes of users who allow this after `clio-restore` run.
 It makes sense to run this program via cron once per hour or so.

-See https://godoc.org/github.com/lib/pq for the database connection string syntax.

 ## clio-rollback

 Usage: `clio-rollback [options] username`